SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

                     ELSE good && ` night`  ) ).

-"Getting a particular column name of an existing internal table using a RTTI "An internal table (it contains information on the table's structured type; the "component names, among others) is assigned to a data object that is declared "inline.
+"Getting a particular column name of an existing internal table using RTTI "An internal table (it contains information on the table's structured type; the "component names, among others) is assigned to a data object that is declared "inline.
 This is an example of how powerful constructor expressions (and inline